 Students are accountable for all required work in each of their courses.
 They must assume full responsibility for class

-and class and clinical attendance and for coursework missed because of absence in a way satisfactory to the instructor.
+and clinical attendance and for coursework missed because of absence in a way satisfactory to the instructor.
 Since class

 sessions function not only for individual learning but also for group interaction, absence can become a serious problem

-for problem for both the individual and the group.
+for both the individual and the group.

 Due to the concentrated, accelerated nature of the programs and emphasis on participatory learning, all students are

 expected to attend every class session and clinical as scheduled.